Method of Economics Analysis

 The Malthusian Theory of Population is a theory of exponential population growth and arithmetic food supply growth.
 Thomas Robert Malthus, an English cleric, and scholar published this theory in his 1798 writings, An Essay on the Principle of Population.

-He believed that through preventative checks and positive checks, the population would be controlled to balance the food supply with the population level.
+He believed that by implementing preventative checks and positive checks, one could control the population to maintain a balance between the food supply and population level.
 These checks would lead to the Malthusian catastrophe.

 Merits and demerits of Inductive methods of Economic Analysis click here